 Mental illness stigma is a very real problem.
 Those of us living with mental illness usually aren’t thrilled when people casually toss around mental illness diagnoses as adjectives, such as “she’s so bipolar” or “he’s so OCD” or “everyone’s a little ADHD.”
 Yet, when it comes to narcissistic personality disorder (NPD), all of a sudden there are boatloads of people all over the internet becoming armchair diagnosticians and talking about “narcissistic abuse.”
+The notion that any of that is really NPD stigma doesn’t seem to cross anyone’s mind.

 Let’s call abuse, abuse